goodekat/LIME-research-journals/README.md

 **Current**

   - keep the LIME procedure at a higher level in the paper
-  - check for ridge regression model in Python code
-  - compute generalized \(R^2\) for my images
   - change to computing the \(\mathcal{L}\) metric from the paper
-  - check if Python package outputs the locality metric
   - add figure descriptions in both caption and text
   - go back through LIME procedure and update with new understanding (such as d’ can be larger than d)